eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

       Returns: port number or error message

-    listen [ip] <port> script <proc> <flag>
+    listen [ip] <port> script <proc> [flag]

       Description: accepts connections which are immediately routed to a proc.
 The proc is called with one parameter: the idx of the new connection.
-If the script type is used, flag must also be set.
-Flag may currently only be 'pub', which makes the bot allow anyone to connect and not perform an ident lookup.
+The optional flag parameter currently only accepts 'pub' as a value.
+By specifying 'pub' as a flag, Eggdrop will skip the ident check for the user regardless of settings in the config file.
+This will allow any user to attempt a connection, and result in Eggdrop using "-telnet!telnet@host" instead of "-telnet!<ident>@host" as a hostmask to match against the user.

       Returns: port number or error message